 Creative Practice Theory – The Game

-So, as an educational tool (a teleological `serious game’) – I modded (modified) the Game Demo of the excellent `life-sim’ game Kudos (by Positech Games UK) to explain (i.e. `teach-as-you-play’/learn by doing) how Creative Practice Theory (or, CPT) works in practice (i.e., in `the real world’; whatever that term means, precisely).
+So, as an educational tool (a teleological `serious game’) – in 2013, I modded (modified) the Game Demo of the excellent `life-sim’ game Kudos (by Positech Games UK) to explain (i.e. `teach-as-you-play’/learn by doing) how Creative Practice Theory (or, CPT) works in practice (i.e., in `the real world’; whatever that term means, precisely).

 To download and play the CPT Game Demo, keep reading!